Email spam: Highest amount of spam received

 According to Steve Ballmer in 2004, Microsoft founder Bill Gates receives four million emails per year, most of them spam.
 This was originally incorrectly reported as "per day".

 At the same time Jef Poskanzer, owner of the domain name acme.com, was receiving over one million spam emails per day.

 Cost of spam

 A 2004 survey estimated that lost productivity costs Internet users in the United States $21.58 billion annually, while another reported the cost at $17 billion, up from $11 billion in 2003.
 In 2004, the worldwide productivity cost of spam has been estimated to be $50 billion in 2005.

+In 2023, 56.2 million people lost a total of $25.4 billion, with victims losing an average of $452.
+The amount lost and the number of victims has increased significantly over the past decade, with 18 million people losing a total of $8.6 billion in 2014.

 Origin of spam

 Because of the international nature of spam, the spammer, the hijacked spam-sending computer, the spamvertised server, and the user target of the spam are all often located in different countries.
 As much as 80% of spam received by Internet users in North America and Europe can be traced to fewer than 200 spammers.

 In terms of volume of spam: According to Sophos, the major sources of spam in the fourth quarter of 2008 (October to December) were: